ACER REMIT: Transaction Reporting Logic Changes – Part 2

 The nifty timeline graphic nearby illustrates this series of dates and the deadline.
 As of the publishing date of this article – June 20203 – you’ve got four (4) months to act.

 If you’re uncertain about what’s happening or the steps to move forward, Essentia is here to help implement these trade data revisions and schema changes by the regulatory compliance date.
-Please contact us and we’ll quickly help you get this sorted, an action plan in place, and ensure your org remains compliant.
+Please contact us at info@essentiaap.com and we will quickly help you get this sorted, an action plan in place, and ensure your org remains compliant.

 That’s a wrap for this blog.
 The next installment – part-3 of this series – will delve deeper into the changes introduced.
 It will suggest actions to help facilitate a successful implementation of the changes required.
 Also, make sure to read-up on part-1 of this blog series if you missed it.